 Nail clipping is one of the hardest tasks to train a dog owner to do, but it doesn’t have to be such a problem.

-Acme Canine has been testing this product for almost 3 months, trimming a variety of size dogs who ranged from fearful of nail trimming to calmly accepting the process.
+Acme Canine has been testing this product for almost 3 months, trimming various size dogs that ranged from fearful of nail trimming to calmly accepting the process.
 Here’s what we learned.

 Easy to use once you figure out that squeezing cuts the nail.

 The clippers get the job done quickly, so there’s less hassle (and stress) for you and your pet.
 You will literally save hours on nail trims using the Zen Clippers.
-Even the fearful dogs learned to accept them which is a godsend for any daycare or boarding facility that offers nail trims.
+Even the fearful dogs learned to accept them, a godsend for any daycare or boarding facility that offers nail trims.

-The design of these clippers includes no exposed sharp edges so they can be used by people with limited eyesight or dexterity.
+The design of these clippers includes no exposed sharp edges to be used by people with limited eyesight or dexterity.

 Zen Clipper Size #1 – 1.5 mm hole.
 This size is for smaller birds, smaller reptiles, and kittens.
 It will cut off the tip of a sharpened pencil.